-Identity of the data controller – for the purpose of the Data Protection Act 1998 and from 25 May 2018 the General Data Protection Regulation (EU) 2016/679 and other related regulations (“GDPR”) as enacted into UK law, the data controller is Halebury Ventures Limited, a company registered in England and Wales with number 4797938 of registered office: WeWork – The Cursitor, 38 Chancery Lane, WC2A 1EN.
+Identity of the data controller – for the purpose of the Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 and other related regulations (“GDPR”) as enacted into UK law, the data controller is Halebury Ventures Limited, a company registered in England and Wales with number 4797938 of registered office: WeWork – The Cursitor, 38 Chancery Lane, WC2A 1EN.

 1. WHAT INFORMATION WE COLLECT

 We may collect and process the following information about you:

 1.1 Personal data we collect directly from you:

 - Information that you provide by filling in forms on our site www.halebury.com (“our site”).
 This includes information provided at the time of registering to use our site, or enquiring about our services, posting material or requesting further services.
 We may also ask you for information when you register for events that we or our partners host and when you register for our newsletters or when you report a problem with our site.